Sable Starr

-Sabel Hay Shields (August 15, 1957 – April 18, 2009), better known as Sable Starr, was a famous groupie, often described as the "queen of the groupie scene" in Los Angeles during the early 1970s.
-She stated during an interview published in the June 1973 edition of Star magazine that she had met Rod Stewart, Led Zeppelin, Alice Cooper, David Bowie, Mick Jagger, Elton John, and Marc Bolan.
+Sabel Hay Shields (August 15, 1957 – April 18, 2009), better known as Sable Starr, was an American groupie, often described as the "queen of the groupie scene" in Los Angeles during the early 1970s.
+She claimed during an interview published in the June 1973 edition of Star magazine that she had met Rod Stewart, Led Zeppelin, Alice Cooper, David Bowie, Mick Jagger, Elton John, and Marc Bolan.

 Life as a groupie

 Starr first attended concerts around Los Angeles in late 1968 at the age of 11, together with older friends who had dropped out of school.
-She claimed to have had sexual intercourse when she was 12, with adult male Spirit guitarist Randy California after a gig at Topanga, California.
-She slept with Iggy Pop when she was 13, as reflected in his song "Look Away".
+She claimed to have lost her virginity when she was 12 to Spirit guitarist Randy California after a gig at Topanga, California.
 Starr also claimed to have had relationships with David Bowie, Robert Plant, Jimmy Page, and Johnny Thunders.

 Starr became one of the first "baby groupies" who in the early 1970s frequented the Rainbow Bar and Grill, the Whisky a Go Go, and Rodney Bingenheimer's English Disco; these were trendy nightclubs on West Hollywood's Sunset Strip.
 The girls were named as such because of their young age.
-She got started after a friend invited her to the Whisky A Go Go at the age of 14.
+She got started after a friend invited her to the Whisky a Go Go at the age of 14.
 Starr later described herself at that period as having been "nuts to begin with.
 I always liked getting into trouble".
 She had considered herself unattractive, so she had a nose job when she was 15.
 During the time Starr was a groupie, she continued to live at home with her family and attended Palos Verdes High School to placate her parents.

-In 1973, she gave a candid interview for the short-lived Los Angeles-based Star magazine, and boasted to the journalist that she considered herself to be "the best" of all the local groupies.
+In 1973, Starr gave a candid interview for the short-lived Los Angeles-based Star magazine, and boasted to the journalist that she considered herself to be "the best" of all the local groupies.
 She also claimed that she was closely acquainted with some of rock music's leading musicians, such as David Bowie, Rod Stewart, and Alice Cooper.
-When asked how she attracted the attention of the musicians, she maintained it was because of the outrageous glam rock clothing she habitually wore.
+When asked how she attracted the attention of the musicians, Starr maintained it was because of the outrageous glam rock clothing she habitually wore.
 She was often photographed alongside well-known rock musicians; these photos appeared in American rock magazines such as Creem and Rock Scene.